-In other pictures, Martin is pictured making obscene gestures in an apparent self-portrait, as well pictures showing him with friends and in other settings.
+In another picture, Martin is pictured making obscene gestures in an apparent self-portrait.
+Others show him with friends and in other settings.

 The text messages include a conversation from November 2011 in which he appears to say his mother has kicked him out of the house after “da police caught me outta skool.”